Silhouettete/Full-Stack-Open/README.md

-My follow-along and some exercises from full stack open course @https://fullstackopen.com/en/
+My follow-alongs and some exercises from full stack open course @https://fullstackopen.com/en/